spatialos/gdk-for-unity/docs/content/mobile/android/ways-to-run.md

-# Ways to test your Android client
+# Ways to run your Android client

 Before reading this document, make sure you are familiar with: